archetype-org/golem-proposal/README.md

 * As a Hoon Dev, I need to be able to generate a crud interface (mark, sur, lib, etc), so that I can add a data type to my app in a consistent way
 * As a Hoon Dev, I need to be able to generate sail pages and components, so that I can build modular UIs in Hoon without manually setting them up
 * As a Hoon Dev, I need to be able to generate library files, so that I can move my reusable logic into an easily packageable format
-* As a Hoon Dev, I need to be able to generate threads for accessing external APIs, so that I can contain my interactions with stateful APIs outside of urbit
+* As a Hoon Dev, I need to be able to generate threads for accessing external APIs, so that I can contain my interactions with stateful APIs outside of Urbit
 * As a Hoon Dev, I need to be able to generate generators, so that I can write custom tooling and scripts for my project
 * As a Hoon Dev, I need to be able to extend scaffolding, so that I can write custom generators for my team's preferred way of doing things
 Running